UK warns people with serious allergies to avoid Pfizer vaccine after two adverse reactions | Health

 National Health Service medical director Stephen Powis said the advice had been changed after two NHS workers reported anaphylactoid reactions associated with receiving the vaccine.
+They were among the thousands who received the shot on Tuesday.
 "As is common with new vaccines the MHRA (regulator) have advised on a precautionary basis that people with a significant history of allergic reactions do not receive this vaccination, after two people with a history of significant allergic reactions responded adversely yesterday," Powis said.

 "Both are recovering well."
-The MHRA said it would seek further information, and Pfizer and BioNTech said they were supporting the MHRA's investigation.
+The MHRA said it would seek further information and was investigating as a matter of priority, and Pfizer and BioNTech said they were supporting the MHRA's investigation.

 Last week Britain's Medicines and Healthcare products Regulatory Agency (MHRA) became the first in the world to approve the vaccine, developed by Germany's BioNTech and Pfizer, while the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) continue to assess the data.
 "Last evening, we were looking at two case reports of allergic reactions.
 We know from the very extensive clinical trials that this wasn't a feature," MHRA Chief Executive June Raine told lawmakers.